USS Hughes: World War II

 Following the attack on Pearl Harbor, warships were urgently needed in the Pacific and Hughes sailed from Norfolk, Virginia on 18 December 1941, arriving San Diego, California in company with Yorktown, on 30 December.
 She departed San Diego on 12 January 1942 as an escort for ships bringing reinforcements to Samoa.
 Hughes then sailed from Samoa as part of a carrier striking force built around carrier Yorktown.
 She screened the carrier in strikes on Jaluit, Makin, Mili, and Canton Islands, then supported the combined Lexington–Yorktown Task Force 17 (TF17), as it attacked Japanese bases at Lae and Salamaua on 10 March 1942.
 Missing the Battle of the Coral Sea while escorting a tanker carrying fuel to Nouméa, Hughes reached Pearl Harbor in time to participate in the Battle of Midway.

 Hughes, while protecting Yorktown during this action, shot down two torpedo planes and assisted in shooting down two others.
 After Yorktown was hit on 4 June, Hughes continued an all-night vigil to prevent her capture.
 When the carrier was torpedoed by a submarine on 6 June, Hughes helped damage the attacker with depth charges, and rescued the survivors when Yorktown sank the next day.

 After a brief time as convoy escort, she joined American Forces at Guadalcanal, where she screened Hornet throughout the campaign.
 During the Battle of Santa Cruz.
 Hughes splashed one Japanese plane and assisted in downing two more.
 Despite her valiant efforts, Hornet was hit and sunk on 27 October 1942.
 Joining TF 16 on 10 November 1942, Hughes participated in the Naval Battle of Guadalcanal by screening Enterprise.
 Hughes continued screening operations until the end of February 1943.

-Following a refit and brief convoy duty, Hughes was detached from the South Pacific and sailed to Pearl Harbor, departing on 18 April for the Aleutian Islands and arrived on the 24.
+Following a refit and brief convoy duty, Hughes was detached from the South Pacific and sailed to Pearl Harbor, departing on 18 April 1943 for the Aleutian Islands, where she arrived on 24 April.
 Bombardments of Kiska from 6–22 July were high points of her months in northern waters.
 After Kiska was occupied, Hughes departed the Aleutians for overhaul on 25 August in San Francisco, California.

-Following overhaul, Hughes sailed for Pearl Harbor on 26 October to prepare for the invasion of the Gilbert Islands.
+Following overhaul, Hughes sailed for Pearl Harbor on 26 October 1943 to prepare for the invasion of the Gilbert Islands.
 She sailed on 10 November as part of the screen for the escort carriers covering the invasion of Makin Atoll.
 When Liscome Bay was sunk on 24 November, Hughes rescued 152 of the survivors.
 She began screening the transport group on 27 November, and 2 days later departed for Pearl Harbor, and arrived there on 7 December 1943.
 On 13 January 1944, Hughes joined TF 53 for the invasion of the Marshall Islands.
 She joined in the preinvasion from 3–11 February 1944.
-The destroyer continued to support the escort carriers during the strikes against Palaus on 31 March.
+The destroyer continued to support the escort carriers during the strikes against Palaus on 31 March 1944.